CristinaMora/EnemyBehaviourFramework-2D/readme.md

 For the example, I will use the stone image:
 ![Spikes](./Manual/Pinchos.png)
   1. Create an object named *spikes* from the BaseEnemy prefab located in Assets/Prefabs.

-  2. Change the *[Sprite Renderer](#sprite-renderer)* to the spikes image (if it doesn’t already match), which is located in Assets/Animations/Sprites/Spikes, and adjust the Collider to fit the image.
+  2. Change the Sprite from the *[Sprite Renderer](#sprite-renderer)* to the spikes image (if it doesn’t already match), which is located in Assets/Animations/Sprites/Spikes, and adjust the Collider to fit the image.

-  3. Freeze the X and Y positions under the Constraints section of the Rigidbody 2D, so that the spikes remain fixed in place.
+  3. Freeze the enemy's position on both the X and Y axes by selecting the option in the Rigidbody2D component → Constraints → Freeze Position → X/Y, so that the spikes remain fixed.
+  4. Freeze the enemy's rotation by selecting the option in the Rigidbody2D component → Constraints → Freeze Rotation → Z.

-  4. Remove the AnimatorManager and Animator components, since the object doesn't require animation.
+  5. Remove the AnimatorManager and Animator, as they are not necessary in this case since the object has no animation.

-  5. Configure the Damage Emitter as follows:
+  6. Configure the Damage Emitter as follows:
       - Active From Start: True
       - Damage Type: Permanence
-      - Destroy After Doing Damage: False
       - Damage Amount: 1
       - Damage Cooldown: 2

-### Second Example: Wanderer
+### Second Example: Bouncing Bunny

 Another very common enemy is a wanderer, also known as: Goomba, Reptacillo, or by another name in many games.
 For the example, I will use the rabbit image:
 ![Oso](./Manual/Bunny.png)

   1. Create an object named deambulador from the BaseEnemy prefab, located in Assets/Prefabs.
   2. Change the Sprite Renderer to any Bunny image found in Assets/Animations/Sprites/Bunny, and adjust the Collider to match the image.

-  3. Freeze the rotation under Constraints of the Rigidbody 2D.
+  3. Freeze the enemy's rotation by selecting the option in the Rigidbody2D component → Constraints → Freeze Rotation → Z.
   4. Configure the Damage Emitter as follows:
      - Active From Start: True
      - Damage Type: Instant
      - Destroy After Doing Damage: False
      - Instant Kill: False
-      - Damage Amount: 1
+     - Damage Amount:

-  5. Add a Horizontal Actuator movement component and add it to the Actuator List of the State.
+  5. Add an Horizontal Movement Actuator component to the object and drag it into the Actuator List of the State.
   6. Configure the Horizontal Actuator:
       - Reaction After Collision: Bounce
       - Layers to Collide: World, Player